 Leave your pets at home or in the RV

 RV shows are crowded.
-They are not ideal places to take pets.
-Some RV shows will tell you to leave them at home.
+They are not the best place to take pets.
+Except for ADA Service Dogs, most RV shows prefer you leave them at home or in our RV.

 And really, there’s no room for dog strollers; especially inside the vendor halls and seminars.
 Also keep in mind, pets are not permitted inside RVs.